-In accordance with Article 56 of Regulation (EU) 2018/1727, in the absence of an adequacy finding Eurojust may engage in the structural transfer of operational personal data to a third country only based on an international agreement pursuant to Article 218 TFEU that provides for adequate safeguards with respect to the protection of privacy and fundamental rights and freedoms of individuals (Article 56(2)(c)).
-In accordance with Article 218(6) TFEU, the signing of such an agreement is authorised by a decision of the Council.
+In accordance with Article 56 of the Eurojust Regulation, in the absence of an adequacy finding Eurojust may engage in the structural transfer of operational personal data to a third country only based on an international agreement pursuant to Article 218 TFEU that provides for adequate safeguards with respect to the protection of privacy and fundamental rights and freedoms of individuals (Article 56(3)(c)).
+In accordance with Article 218(5) TFEU, the signing of such an agreement is authorised by a decision of the Council.